 This set of Bear Paws Meat Shredders makes a great gift for pit masters, but if you're only eating pulled pork or chicken from your slow cooker once a month, it's best to just use a set of forks.
 If these meat-shredding tools are a must, you might as well read up on these healthy crock pot recipes.

 Something tells us cleaning a single knife is a heck of a lot easier than having to intricately tackle every sharp edge on each of these gadgets.
 At least your onion holder can double as a hair pick.

 In case you couldn't distinguish between your arts and crafts scissors and your kitchen shears, these Kitchen Maestro Pizza Scissors remind you what they're for with every use.
 For something that takes up so much space in multiple different dimensions, we'd say you're better off sticking to your normal pizza wheel.

 A regular set of kitchen shears will do the same job as these Jenaluca Herb Scissors.
 Instead, we recommend you go with an herb wheel, like this one from Kitchen IQ.
 It has a double blade to slice fresh herbs, and by simply pressing a button, the blades combine into a single blade so you can use it as a pizza cutter.
-That way, you don’t have to bother with the pizza scissors either!
+That way, you don't have to bother with the pizza scissors either!
 Speaking of pizza, do you know which pie to pick up?
-If not, make sure you read up on these 25 Best and Worst Frozen Pizzas to Stay Away From Right Now.
+If not, make sure you read up on these 12 Worst Frozen Pizzas to Stay Away From Right Now.